jlincolndennis/urlshortifier-express/readme.md

 # Lincoln's URL Shortifier

 An quickn n dirty express app that "shortens" URLs.
 Made by [Lincoln](http://jlincolndennis.com).
-For knowledge, and stuff.
+For knowledge.
+And stuff.

 Fork n clone, or whatever, then `npm install`.